Journal requirements

 - American Geophysical Union’s Publication Data Policy

-- Sage’s data submission guidelines
+- Sage’s Research data sharing policies

 Data availability statements